 Characteristics of Study Participants

-From database queries, 7190 patients were identified as having CD, of them 558 had skin disease and 595 were listed as taking ustekinumab.
-Manual chart review was performed on the 595 patients: 445 were on the standard dose of ustekinumab, 395 of them on it for about 6 months or longer.
+From database queries, 7,190 patients were identified as having CD; of these, 558 had skin disease and 595 were listed as taking ustekinumab.
+Manual chart review was performed on the 595 patients: 445 were on the standard dose of ustekinumab, 395 of them on it for 6 months or longer.
 79 of these patients had skin disease in addition to Crohn’s (SKIN) and 316 did not (NOSKIN).

 Among the 79 SKIN patients, the following diseases were seen: 55 had psoriatic disease (psoriasis, psoriatic arthritis, psoriasiform dermatitis, and psoriasiform epidermal hyperplasia), 20 had eczema (eczema, eczematous dermatitis), 1 had atopic dermatitis, 1 had alopecia, 8 had pyoderma (pyoderma gangrenosum/gangrenosa), 11 had erythema nodosum, and 1 had leukocytoclastic vasculitis as well as psoriasis.
 16 patients had two or more skin diseases including combinations of two autoimmune skin diseases, such as psoriasis and eczema or combinations of an autoimmune disease and inflammatory skin lesion such as psoriasis and pyoderma gangrenosum.
-The other skin manifestations were not seen in this population.
+The other skin manifestations queried were not seen in this population.

 Demographics of the study population above were similar across the two groups.
 66% of the SKIN patient were female and 34% were male.
 58% of NOSKIN were female and 42% were male.
 The ethnic breakdown was similar in the two groups as well with 87% of SKIN and 90% of NOSKIN being Caucasian.
-Among the non-white ethnicities, around 7.6% of SKIN and 7.6% of NOSKIN were African American, 3.8% of SKIN and 0.6% of NOSKIN were Hispanic.
+Among the non-white ethnicities, 7.6% of SKIN and 7.6% of NOSKIN were African American, 3.8% of SKIN and 0.6% of NOSKIN were Hispanic.
 SKIN had no Asian patients and NOSKIN had only 5 (1.6%).
-The average age at ustekinumab initiation was around 40 in both groups (40.6 years in SKIN and 40.3 years in NOSKIN) [Table 1].
-The major confounders, tobacco use and treatment with systemic steroids, were evaluated in the two groups.
+The average age at ustekinumab initiation was near 40 in both groups (40.6 years in SKIN and 40.3 years in NOSKIN) [Table 1].
+Two possible confounders, tobacco use and treatment with systemic steroids, were evaluated in the two groups.
 Tobacco use was similar across the two groups with 54% of SKIN patients being never smokers and 57% of NOSKIN patients being never smokers.
-There was no statistically significant difference in steroid prescriptions across the two groups SKIN and NOSKIN: at 6 months 1.3% in SKIN (N = 79) vs 1.6% NOSKIN (N = 316) with P = 0.837 and at 1 year SKIN 1.6% (N = 62) vs. NOSKIN 4.2% (N = 240) with P = 0.339.
+There was no statistically significant difference in steroid prescriptions across the two groups SKIN and NOSKIN: at 6 months 1.3% in SKIN (N = 79) vs 1.6% NOSKIN (N = 316) with p = 0.837 and at 1 year SKIN 1.6% (N = 62) vs. NOSKIN 4.2% (N = 240) with p = 0.339.

 Laboratory Values

-In terms of laboratory values there was a statistically significantly greater decrease in FCP in the SKIN group than in the NOSKIN group.
+In terms of laboratory values there was a statistically significantly decrease in FCP in the SKIN group, but not in the NOSKIN group.
 Each group had a large decrease in FCP after treatment, with SKIN showing statistical significance and NOSKIN almost reaching it.
 FCP in the SKIN group decreased by 58% from mean of 394.0 (SD = 165.6) to 164.1 (SD = 142.5), N = 7, P = 0.0015, whereas FCP in the NOSKIN group decreased by 27.5% from a mean of 364.9 (SD = 277.3) to 264.7 (SD = 412.5), N = 37, P = 0.052.
-The delta mean ratio between the two groups showed P = 0.0167.
+The percentage reduction was significantly different between the two groups, with p = 0.0167.